Sakhalia NetGraphics DivisionAcceptance of cookiesAmazon MusicApple Music

 U-123 submarine

-The submarines of the Type IX were built by modifying and improving the project of the Type 81 built during the First World War.
-The Type IX B was in turn achieved by increasing the operational range of the type IX A. Along with the submarines of the types VII and XIV, they constituted the base of the German submarine offensive during the Second World War.
-Germany was at the head of the naval forces of the different countries with its submarine program, after Britain had unilaterally legalized the possession of submarines by the Anglo-German Naval Treaty of 1935.
+The submarines of the Type IX class were built by modifying and improving the project of the Type 81 class built during the First World War.
+The Type IX B subclass was in turn obtained by increasing the operational range of the Type IX A subclass.
+Along with the submarines of the Type VII and Type XIV classes, the submarines of the Type IX class constituted the backbone of the German submarine offensive during the Second World War.
+Germany was at the head of the naval forces of the different countries with its submarine program, after Great Britain had unilaterally legalized the possession of submarines by Germany within the Anglo-German Naval Treaty of 1935.
+Germany had claimed equality with the countries of the British Commonwealth, stating that unless the "situation would require it", Germany would not be allowed to build more than a 45 percent of the total tonnage of the submarines built by the aforementioned countries.
+Sir Samuel Hoare, who back then was the Secretary of the Foreign Office, stated that the Naval High Staff did not object anything, as they considered that in that time Great Britain had totally dominated the submarine problem.
+This complacency towards the German plans nearly led Great Britain to its defeat.

 Year: 1938